cranhandler/cranhandler.github.io/petpeeves.md

 Dave took ten minutes to make a mockup of this, and he proudly presents this screencap:
 ![14](/img/14.png)

+> Doing any move twice in a row (like long lines or balances)

+got 7 likes, and that will be available at the same time

 > Short swing, especially when it comes with a mad robin afterwards.

 Well, we've got 319 dances featuring an 8-beat swing.